-Your ability to get Social Security Disability (SSD) payments in Arkansas or anywhere in the US is based on your ability to work.
+Your ability to get Social Security Disability Insurance (SSDI) payments in Arkansas or anywhere in the US is based on your ability to work.
 If you are truly “disabled,” under the Social Security Administration (SSA)’s definition, then you are unable to go to work.

 The SSA provides monthly disability benefits to over 8 million disabled workers in the United States.
 Many people rely on these benefits to deal with serious conditions that may require expensive and frequent medical expenses.
 With a new year often comes increased income thresholds for individuals that work while receiving disability benefits.

 Due to some jobs only requiring very little physical or mental activity, there are some jobs that you might still be able to work, even with a severe disability.
 The SSA’s limit as to what is “disabled” ultimately deals with how much money you can make in a month.
-If you can work a few hours every week, but cannot achieve a living wage on these hours, you may still be able to claim disability payments.
-Alternatively, if your injury is severe, but does not prevent you from working for a living wage, you are not “disabled.”
+If you can work a few hours every week but cannot achieve a living wage on these hours, you may still be able to claim disability payments.
+Alternatively, if your injury is severe but does not prevent you from working for a living wage, you are not “disabled.”

 In determining whether you can work or not, the Social Security Administration looks at your ability to perform a substantial gainful activity (SGA).
 A person is capable of engaging in SGA if they can meet a certain threshold of earnings every month.
 If you make over a certain threshold, then you are still “able” enough to work and will be denied SSD.
 If you cannot work for a living wage, you cannot engage in SGA and may qualify as “disabled.”